-- Authorization to Execute and File Applications.
+- 1. Authorization to Execute and File Applications.
 The County's Transit Manager is hereby authorized to submit Board of County Commissioner approved FTA grant applications, awards and agreements on behalf of Collier County, for federal assistance with the Federal Transit Administration for federal assistance authorized by 49 U.S.C. § 5307 and Title 23 of the United States Code, or other federal statutes authorizing projects administered by the Federal Transit Administration, through the FTA's Transportation Electronic Award and Management ("TEAM") System. - Authorization to Make Minor FTA Required Updates or Modifications to Grant Applications and to Access the FTA Production and Quality Assurance Database: The County's Transit Manager is hereby authorized to make minor FTA requires updates or modifications to Grant Applications through the TEAM System and to access the FTA's Production and Quality Assurance Database.

 3. Effective Date of Resolution.
 This Resolution adopted after motion, second and majority vote favoring same, this 10th day of June, 2014.

+ATTEST: DWIGHT E. BROCK, Clerk

+By: (Deputy C nan's signature only.
-ATTEST: BOARD OF COUNTY COMMISSIONERS, DWIGHT E. BROCK, Clerk COLLIER COUNTY, FLORIDA.
-Tom Henning, Chairman signature only.
-Approved as to form and legality: Scott R. Teach Deputy County Attorney State of Florida County of COLLIER I HEREBY CERTIFY THAT, this is a true and correct copy of a document on file in Board Minutes and Records of Collier County

-WITNESS my hand and official sear this
+BOARD OF COUNTY COMMISSIONERS, COLLIER COUNTY, FLORIDA.

+By Tom Henning, Chairman

+Approved as to form and legality:

+By: < Not Scott R. Teach

+Deputy County Attorney

+State of Florida County of COLLIER I HEREBY CERTIFY THAT this is a true and correct copy of a document on file in Board Minutes and Records of Collier County WITNESS my hand and official seal this day of June 3014 CLERK OF COURTS DWIGHT E. BF

-day of June, 2014 2
+Appendix J

-Appendix I Fare Study
+Fare Study